 To be able to restore data from a Veeam Agent backup, you need to have a full backup file and a chain of subsequent incremental backup files on the disk.
 If you delete a full backup file, the whole chain of incremental backup files will become useless.
 In a similar manner, if you delete any incremental backup file before the point to which you want to roll back, you won’t be able to restore data (since later incremental backup files depend on earlier incremental backup files).

 For this reason, if you create an active full backup, in some days there will be more restore points on the disk than specified by retention policy settings.
 Veeam Agent for Oracle Solaris will remove the full backup chain only after the last incremental backup file in the chain becomes outdated.

-Veeam Agent for Oracle Solaris treats the active full backup in the same way as a regular full backup.
-If some restore point becomes obsolete, Veeam Agent for Oracle Solaris will re-build the full backup file to include in it data of the incremental backup file that follows the full backup file.
-After that, Veeam Agent for Oracle Solaris will remove the earliest incremental backup file from the chain as redundant.
+In contrary, in a situation where you manually create an active full backup once, Veeam Agent for Oracle Solaris will treat the active full backup in the same way as a regular full backup.
+If some restore point becomes obsolete, Veeam Agent will re-build the full backup file to include in it data of the incremental backup file that follows the full backup file.
+After that, Veeam Agent will remove the earliest incremental backup file from the chain as redundant.